 Discounts are available for mailings of 200 or more pieces.
-Contact UF Mail Services for more information.
+Contact MU Mail Services for more information.
 Also, two sub-categories of fourth class mail that might save postage are described below.

 Only the articles listed below may be mailed at the Special Standard Mail (B) rate.